 We give all children the opportunity to enter the magical worlds that books open up to them.
 We promote reading for pleasure as part of our reading curriculum.
 Children are encouraged to develop their own love of genres and authors and to review their books objectively.
 This enhances a deep love of literature across a range of genres, cultures and styles.

-We take part in national initiatives such as World Book Day, and run our own initiatives in school to promote the importance of reading.
+We take part in national initiatives such as World Book Day, Secret Reader and Pyjamarama, and run our own initiatives in classes and within the whole school to promote the importance of reading.

 Every teacher reads a class story/novel to their class weekly or more frequently, as appropriate; this has three main aims: